Aargonian/NameSort/README.md

 # Testing

 Testing is currently very simple.
 All test files are contained in the test subdirectory.
-Testing is currently automated by a batch/cmd script which can be run automatically by building the project with CMake.
+Testing is currently automated by a batch/cmd/bash script which can be run automatically by building the project with CMake.
+The CMake system should automatically determine what system you are on and run the appropriate script.

-If you wish to manually run the test on Windows, simply open your command prompt in the test directory and run the Test.cmd file.
+If you wish to manually run the test, simply open your command prompt or terminal in the test directory and run the Test.cmd or Test.sh file.
 Make sure you have built the executable and moved it to the test directory first.